HushBlur LightMeter User Guide

 C. While framing the calibration board in your app in the same way you frame your (camera) light meter.
 Click the ADD button.
 You will notice a pink dot appears inside the blue circle, representing your latest data point.

-D. Repeat step A to C at under lighting conditions, until you have at least 6 data points(pink dots) in a (almost) linear fashion.
+D. Repeat step A to C under different lighting conditions, until you have at least 6 data points(pink dots) in a (almost) linear fashion.
 You may remove wrong data points, or clear all data points with the Remove and Clear button.

 4